 My week leading up to Labor Day consisted of an awesome (surprise!) birthday trip with my handsome hubby to enjoy some epic white water rafting and camping in Pennsylvania.

-As part of Camping 101, it’s best to ensure you’re always prepared for whatever life may throw at you: poison ivy, dark trips to the bathroom, rushing rapids, or even the occasional bear (just ask Danielle about that one!)
+As part of Camping 101, it’s best to ensure you’re always prepared for whatever life may throw at you: poison ivy, dark trips to the bathroom, rushing rapids, or even the occasional bear.
 No matter what the situation, one additional thing that I can assure you I am always prepared for is a ghastly grammar error.

 The Grammar Policy Needs an Update

 Shortly after we arrived at our camping cottage (i.e., cheater camping), I noticed the sign on the wall.
 Let me assure you, my grammar detector never turns off.
 Never.